-Smith set himself up to thoroughly enjoy the life of a country squire.
+Columbus Smith set himself up to thoroughly enjoy the life of a country squire.
 He lived well, and his prosperity was generously reported in the Vermont newspapers.
 He served as director of the Brandon National Bank, and directed that town’s centennial celebration.
 Harriet served on fair committees and joined ladies groups.
 And his farm contained both livestock typical of the day as well as exotic bison.

 All the while he stayed active in business, acquiring property and constructing buildings both in Vermont and around the country.
 His wealth was evident in his winter trips to Florida.
 And he never lost his eye for an opportunity.

-He build the Columbus Smith Block as a center for businesses in Middlebury (later destroyed by fire) and a tenement house, which he eventually willed to St. Stephen’s Church in Middlebury.
+He built the Columbus Smith Block as a center for businesses in Middlebury (later destroyed by fire) and a tenement house, which he eventually willed to St. Stephen’s Church in Middlebury.
 And following the great Chicago fire of 1871, Smith went to Chicago where he bought and developed properties.

 From his globe-trotting days as legal pirate to his middle age as a local merchant, Columbus Smith seemed to have a charmed life.
-But that state of affairs would rather abruptly end, Continued here.
+But that state of affairs would rather abruptly end.
+Continued here.